 Holiday Safe Ride Program

-This Super Bowl Sunday, AAA reminds motorists to travel safely and drive drug- and alcohol-free when hitting the roads.
+This St. Patrick’s Day, AAA reminds motorists to travel safely and drive drug- and alcohol-free when hitting the roads.
 For those who do plan to drink, AAA urges them to take safety precautions in advance: designate a non-drinking driver, call a cab or stay with a friend.

 A number of AAA clubs offer safe ride services on select dates for members and nonmembers.
-This service is not available everywhere. * AAA strongly recommends selecting a designated driver before heading out for any Super Bowl celebrations.
+This service is not available everywhere. * AAA strongly recommends selecting a designated driver before heading out for any St. Patrick’s Day celebrations.